LOGIN

 Historical Context & Prevalence

 To understand our modern forests, we must understand their past.
-Is it possible to determine just how much of the North American continent was once old-growth?
+Is it possible to determine just how much of the North American continent was covered by old-growth forests?
 How did the few remaining forests escape the axe?
 ELDERS looks back through time to see how these landscapes once looked and explores the changes that have taken place over the past few centuries.

 Old-Growth Forest Characteristics